 Floodplain: Technically, the floodplain is the valley floor level corresponding to the bankfull stage, but in fact various "floodplains" (e.g. 5-year, 10-year, etc.) include surfaces inundated at flow depths or frequencies that are of interest in a particular situation.
 For the purposes of this study the floodplain corresponds to the "floodprone area" as defined by Rosgen (1996), minus the area of the bankfull channel.
 This is the area above the bankfull channel that is flooded when maximum channel depth is twice the maximum depth at the bankfull stage.
-The floodprone area usually includes most or all of the point bar deposits below the scarp rising to the lowest distinct terrace.
+In coastal streams of southern California, the floodprone area usually includes most or all of the point bar deposits below the scarp rising to the lowest distinct terrace.